Taking the crisis out of life's ups and downs.

 - Publication costs, or for authors who are in difficulty because they have contributed towards publication costs

 - Authors who are not yet working professionally and receiving income from author-related activities

 How to apply

-If you are in need of urgent mental help or support, visit our help pages for immediate support options or call Samaritans for free on 116 123.
+If you are in need of urgent support with your mental health, visit our help pages or call Samaritans free on 116 123.